top of page

 A puppy needs a puppy proof house and carefully monitored socialization with others

 But it all falls under this—a puppy needs love, love, love.
 If that love is rooted in a commitment to ensure that decisions are based first and foremost with the puppy’s well-being in mind, well, that covers a multitude of checklists for what makes the best owners, the best environment, the best personal timing, and even the best breeders.
 The latter, by the way, might need a quick refresher.
-If you’re here on our website blowing through the many, many websites out there, getting caught up in the emotional excitement of getting a puppy—and who wouldn’t get caught up in it—please pause to make sure rationality is always many steps ahead of emotion.
-Make sure you are selecting from a reputable, ethical breeder.
+If you’re here on our website blowing through the many, many websites out there, getting caught up in the emotional excitement of getting a puppy—and who wouldn’t—please pause to make sure rationality trumps emotion and you are selecting from a reputable, ethical breeder.

 Make sure your breeder is: